ovito.io

 Pipeline

-object, which uses the contents of the external data file as input.
+object, which uses the contents of the external file as input.
 The pipeline will be wired to aFileSource

-, which reads the input data from the external file and passes it on to the pipeline.
-You can access the data by calling thePipeline.compute()
+, which reads the input simulation data from the external file and passes it on to the pipeline.
+You can access the unmodified input data by callingcompute()

-on the datasource
+on the pipeline’ssource

 Pipeline

-is not automatically inserted into the three-dimensional scene.
+.
 That means the loaded data won’t appear in rendered images or the interactive viewports of OVITO by default.
 For that to happen, you need to explicitly insert the pipeline into the scene by calling itsadd_to_scene()

 method if desired.Furthermore, note that you can re-use the returned